Spousal Betrayal and Deception is an Overwhelming Obstacle

 After you have mourned the pain, found comfort, and realized that your partner did not have the insight nor understanding of what they were doing on a level outside of enjoying a new and exciting, hidden, and dangerous romance you can begin to take the next step.

-Step 2: Forgiveness, Yes a Hero Must Forgive Her For The Betrayal and Deception
+Step 2: Forgiveness, Yes a Hero Must Forgive Them For Their Betrayal and Deception

 The next step is forgiveness.
-Do not let yourself to become a prisoner to the pain resulting from her pathetically selfish choices.
+Do not let yourself to become a prisoner to the pain resulting from their pathetically selfish choices.

-Forgive her.
-Forgiving someone does not require you to forget her choice to betray you.
-Moreover, there is no need for you to absolve her of the heinous act.
+Forgive them, forgiving someone does not require you to forget their choice to betray you.
+Moreover, there is no need for you to absolve them of the heinous act.

 Forgiveness is not for the weak.
 The Hero must dig deep as true forgiveness is a courageous act that requires you to combine compassion, grace, and kindness